phonegap/phonegap-docs/docs/1-getting-started/0-index.html.md

 layout: subpage
 ---

-This guide is geared to helping people new to PhoneGap get up and running as quickly as possible with the least amount of setup and time.
+<p class="sub-paragraph">This guide is geared to helping people new to PhoneGap get up and running as quickly as possible with the least amount of setup and time.</p>

 <ol class="landing-submenu">
   <li>[Install PhoneGap](1-install-phonegap/desktop)</li>